linux-system-roles/auto-maintenance/lsr_role2collection/collection_readme.md

 ## Contributing (Optional)

-If you wish to contribute to roles within this collection, feel free to open a pull requiest for the role's upstream repository at https://github.com/linux-system-roles/.
+If you wish to contribute to roles within this collection, feel free to open a pull request for the role's upstream repository at https://github.com/linux-system-roles/.

 We recommend that prior to submitting a PR, you familiarize yourself with our [Contribution Guidelines](https://linux-system-roles.github.io/contribute.html).